krokedil/paysoncheckout-for-woocommerce/README.txt

 == CHANGELOG ==

+= 2018.04.05    - version 1.2.1 =
+* Fix           - Refer to self in static function to avoid issues when processing order in WooCommerce checkout.
+* Fix           - Logging improvements.
+* Tweak         - Don't rely on session data in thank you page when trigger payment_complete().

 = 2018.03.23    - version 1.2.0 =
 * Feature       - Use template file for displaying Payson Checkout.
 Making it possible to overwrite via theme.